 The bull case is pretty sound.
 People are not going to simply stop driving cars, and there will always be a demand for them.
 Pendragon (and others) have adapted to changing market conditions well by leveraging their dealerships to cover a whole host of services.
-Not only can one get new cars, they can also buy used cars, lease new or used cars and get after-service – therefore profiting at multiple stages of a cars life.
+Not only can one get new cars, they can also buy used cars.
+Or they can lease new or used cars and get after-service – therefore profiting at multiple stages of a cars life.
 Declining new car sales therefore could be offset by improved used sales, or leasing.

 This forms part of the bear case.
 Capital expenditure has been heavy, and outstripped cashflow by a long way in recent years: